gobley/jawt/jawt-sys/README.md

 ## How to re-generate bindings

-Run [./generate.ps1](./generate.ps1) on PowerShell.
-This will install bindgen 0.69 in `.bindgen` not to update the bindgen already installed in `CARGO_HOME`.
+Run [`jawt-sys-generator`](https://github.com/gobley/jawt/tree/main/jawt-sys-generator).
+This will download JAWT headers from OpenJDK and generate bindings from them.

 ## Versions